etabdi/liri-node-app/README.md

  This will output the following information to user terminal/bash window:

-      - Title of the movie.
+       Title of the movie.
-      - Year the movie came out.
+       Year the movie came out.
-      - IMDB Rating of the movie.
+       IMDB Rating of the movie.
-      - Rotten Tomatoes Rating of the movie.
+       Rotten Tomatoes Rating of the movie.
-      - Country where the movie was produced.
+       Country where the movie was produced.
-      - Language of the movie.
+       Language of the movie.
-      - Plot of the movie.
+       Plot of the movie.
-      - Actors in the movie.
+       Actors in the movie.

-    -If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+   If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
         ![GitHub Logo](/images/logo.png)
     Format: ![Alt Text](url)